gravitational/gravity/docs/5.x/catalog.md

 ops.example.com     https://ops.example.com:443/charts
 ```

-To search for a particular chart a standard Helm command can be used:
+To search for a particular chart the standard Helm command can be used:

 ```bsh
 $ helm search alpine